Want to See a Ghost? Visit the 13 Most Haunted Bay Area Houses, Hotels, Abandoned Mines … Boo!

 1. USS Hornet – Haunted By Ill-Fated Soldiers and Sailors

 Voted the most haunted attraction in the East Bay by locals, this decommissioned naval aircraft carrier could be home to as many as 50 spirits.
 Dozens of witnesses have told tales of unexplained sounds, moving objects and encounters with officers and enlisted men who suddenly vanish.
 Could it have something to do with the fact that the Hornet earned nine battle stars during WWII, with 300 lives lost?
-Spend the night if you dare.
+The annual Halloween tour is going virtual this year.
 707 W Hornet Ave., Alameda

 2. Black Diamond Mines and Rose Hill Cemetery – White Witch or Mad Midwife?